YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

         tsvd<T> A = tsvd(Tensor3D<T> &a);

+### Tensor Train decomposition
+Tensor Train decomposition via alternating least squares (ALS), which is realized in the Tensor-Train directory.

+You can find TensorTrain class in train.h file in the Tensor-Train directory.

+You can call cp_als function like:

+        TensorTrain<T> A = tensorTrain(Tensor3D<T> &a, Tol);

 ## API Reference
 ## cp_mats\<T\> cp_als(Tensor3D\<T\> &a, int rank, int max_iter，T tol);
 ### Source: cp_als.cpp